Getting started with the Java SDK

 To use the Java SDK, point your application project object model (POM) to the library, which is available on Maven Central.
 Here is a typical pom.xml that you can copy and paste into your Java project:

-You can also download an archive that has all JARs and dependencies included.
-In general, using a package manager is strongly recommended.
+You can also download an archive that has all JARs and dependencies included but, in general, using a package manager is strongly recommended.
 See the "Download and API Reference" section for more details.

 If you import the dependency, the following transitive dependencies are also added: